HHazard2002/ssm/README.md

 # SSM

-In this repository we implement two simple S4 (Structured State Space for Sequence) models which are trained on the MINST dataset.
+In this repository we implement two simple S4 (Structured State Space for Sequence) models which are trained on the MNIST dataset.
 The former uses PyTorch while the second version was built only using Numpy.

 # Method